microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

    ![Jenkins Initial Password](images/jenkinsinitialemptypwd.png)

-   {% include note.html content= "At the time of writing this lab, an open issue in Jenkins was noted where the setup wizard would not resume after restart, skipping some of the steps listed below.
+   > At the time of writing this lab, an open issue in Jenkins was noted where the setup wizard would not resume after restart, skipping some of the steps listed below.
 If you do not see the screen above, steps 5 to 7 will not work.
-The workaround is to use the default user name *admin* with the initial admin password (explained in **step #7** below)." %}
+The workaround is to use the default user name `admin` with the initial admin password to login as explained in the next step.

-1. Return to the **Putty** terminal and type the following command to open the log file that contains the password.
-Copy the password.
+1. Return to the **Putty** terminal and type the following command to open the password file and copy the password.
+Press the **Esc** button and then type **:q!** at the prompt to exit the vi editor without saving the file.

-    >sudo vi /var/lib/jenkins/secrets/initialAdminPassword
+    `sudo vi /var/lib/jenkins/secrets/initialAdminPassword`

-    *You can double click on the line and use **CTRL+C** to copy the text and place it in the clipboard.
-Press **ESC and then :q!** to exit the vi editor without saving the file*
+    > You can double click on the password text and use **CTRL+C** to copy the text and place it in the clipboard

 1. Return to the browser, paste the copied text and click the **Continue** button.

     ![Unlock Jenkins - First Time](images/jenkinsinitialpwd.png)

-    Jenkins has a vast ecosystem with a strong and active open source community users contributing hundreds of useful plugins.
-While configuring Jenkins, you can either install the most commonly used plugins or pick the plugins that you want.
+    > Jenkins has a vast ecosystem with a strong and active open source community users contributing hundreds of useful plugins.
+While configuring Jenkins, choose between installing the most commonly used plugins or selected plugins.

-1. The Maven plugin is also required but will be installed later.
-For now, we will go with the suggested plugins.
-Click on the **Install suggested plugins** to initiate the configuration.
+1. The Maven plugin is also required for the lab but will be installed later.
+Click on the **Install suggested plugins** option to initiate the configuration.

     ![Customize Jenkins Plugins](images/customizejenkins-plugins.png)

-1. You will need to create a new *Admin* user for Jenkins.
-Provide a user name and password and click on the **Continue** button.
+1. To work with Jenkins, a new `Admin` user needs to be created.
+Provide the *User name*, *Password*, *Full name* and *Email address* and then click on the **Save and Finish** button.

     ![Create Admin User for Jenkins](images/firstadminuser.png)